 - Empire Donuts – best donuts in Victoria.
 Hands down.

 This beautiful seaside town is home to one of the prettiest marinas on the South Island, an incredible outdoor art walk, cafes, eateries and boutiques.
-If you’re staying at an EMR Sidney property, these are the two beaches we like the most on the top of the Peninsula!
+If you’re staying in, these are the two beaches we like the most on the top of the Peninsula!

 Lochside Waterfront Park: At this beautiful beach you can pull up a log or lay down a blanket and watch the boats skim along the water to and from the marina and if you keep your eyes peeled, you’ll probably be able to spot the dorsal fin of an orca or see a friendly seal pop up to say hello!